Social Security Benefits for Divorced Spouses

 The Five Requirements

-4. Ex-Spouse Eligible: Your ex-spouse must be entitled to Social Security retirement or disability benefits.
+- Ex-spouse eligible: Your ex-spouse must be entitled to Social Security retirement or disability benefits.
 They don't need to have filed yet (see below).

 The 10-Year Marriage Rule Explained

 The 10-year marriage requirement is the most common reason people don't qualify for divorced spouse benefits.
 Social Security counts from your wedding date to the date your divorce was legally finalized.
+The rule is strict: if your marriage lasted 9 years and 364 days, you don't qualify.
+If you're close to 10 years and considering divorce, when you finalize it matters.

 Periods of separation do not count against you.
 What matters is the legal duration of the marriage, not how long you lived together.